jooola/libretime/docs/developer-manual/Securing-icecast-and-customizing-stream-settings.md

 and then the same password twice and whatever information you want to add, the only other required field is Email and then under user type select Program Manager then click Save.

-LibreTime doesnt send automatic notifications about new accounts created so you will need to relay this information to any users you create accounts for.
+LibreTime doesn't send automatic notifications about new accounts created so you will need to relay this information to any users you create accounts for.

 If you select DJ as the user type the user will only be able to upload their own tracks and can only schedule shows they are given permission to.
 See our tutorial on creating shows for more information.